publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch6/m__us_usc_t23_s601.md

 >     “(e)  __Annual Report__  __.—__

->     Not less frequently than once each year, the Secretary \[of Transportation\] shall submit to Congress a report that describes the findings and effectiveness of the program.
+>     Not less frequently than once each year, the Secretary shall submit to Congress a report that describes the findings and effectiveness of the program.

 >     “(f)  __Authorization of Appropriations__  __.—__